amirzand81/Tic-Tac-Toe/README.md

 Tic-Tac-Toe game with python, tkinter and socket programming

-To determine server ip, you should pass it as command argument.
+To determine server IP in client, you should pass it as command argument.

 # Features